-Located in the Upstate region of South Carolina, Spartanburg is a city full of exciting attractions, beautiful scenery, historically significant sites, and friendly people.
-As the sixth largest city in the state )population: 45,000(, Spartanburg is South Carolina's melting pot, mixing Southern culture and hospitality with traditions and cultures of other countries.
+Converse University's main campus is located in Spartanburg, in the Upstate region of South Carolina.
+Spartanburg is a city full of exciting attractions, beautiful scenery, historically significant sites, and friendly people.
+As the sixth-largest city in the state (population: 45,000), Spartanburg is South Carolina's melting pot, mixing Southern culture and hospitality with traditions and cultures of other countries.